sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-04-cloudformation-parameters-basic.md

 ##### MinValue

-What is the `lowest` number a user can specify
+What is the `lowest` number a user can specify.
+The below checks for inputs lower than 1

 ```json
 {